Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 The shape is intentionally small: pin down the work, turn it into tickets, then implement and clean up.

-The failure mode is old and still common: the plan mostly lives in chat.
+The failure mode is old and still common.
+The plan lives in chat.

 That is the part I want to remove.